marklogic-community/Corona/README.markdown

 #### Create a range index
 Creates a range index in the database.
-Range indexes can not share the same name as fields or aliases, they must be unique.
+Range indexes can not share the same name as fields or mappings, they must be unique.
 You must specify the key to create the range index on, the datatype (number, string or date) and the operator (eq, ne, lt, le, gt or ge).